Kumana National Park

 Reptiles and others

-Reptiles such as the mugger crocodile can usually be seen near water beds throughout the park (usually around noon).
+[edit]Reptiles such as the mugger crocodile can usually be seen near water bodies throughout the park (usually around noon).
 Indian flap-shelled turtles and Indian black turtles also exist in the park.
 Apart from reptiles, fascinating varieties of butterflies and fish can be seen inside the park as well.

 Climate